pollow/cs5600/hw3/README.md

 Meta data include, the size of this memory region, flags regard the properties of this memory region, and when it is used as a free node, it's sublings.

-The system maintains a free list collecting all free nodes with same order.
+The system maintains a set of free list collecting all free nodes with same order.

 A special case is `memalign`, since `memalign` ask for alignment, it might skip the head of an allocated area to align to a given number.
 The memory structure looks like: